-Rule 10b5-1 Trading Plans - Directors and Section 16 Officers
+Rule 10b5-1 Trading Plans and Arrangements - Directors and Section 16 Officers

-The following table describes contracts, instructions or written plans for the sale or purchase of our securities adopted by our directors and Officers (as such term is defined under Section 16 of the Exchange Act) during the 13 weeks ended June 29, 2024, which is intended to satisfy the affirmative defense conditions of Rule 10b5-1(c) of the Exchange Act, referred to as Rule 10b5-1 trading plan:
+The following table describes contracts, instructions or written plans for the sale or purchase of our securities, which are intended to satisfy the affirmative defense conditions of Rule 10b5-1(c) of the Exchange Act, referred to as Rule 10b5-1 trading plans, that were terminated by our directors or Officers (as such term is defined under Section 16 of the Exchange Act) during the 13 weeks ended September 28, 2024.
+No such plans were adopted during the 13 weeks ended September 28, 2024.